Last Minute Study Hacks Before An Exam

 It is so tempting to start studying the easy questions or concepts to massage our ego and make ourselves feel better about a crappy situation, but you don’t have time for that.

-You need to do everything in your power to INCREASE your chances of passing your exam, so go with the hard stuff first.
+You need to do everything in your power to INCREASE your chances of passing your exam.

 If you are able to get through everything and still have time left, then circle back and review the easier concepts in depth.